huoyo/ko-time/docs/v220/en/getstart.md

 > Notice：
 > 1.after adding above configurations，you need also add some dependencies about aop such as aspectj or spring-boot-starter-aop.
 > 2.allow `/koTime` and `/koTime/**` to access you service without authorization
-> 3.stop here,you done all jobs.
+> 3.stop here,and you have done all jobs.